siegfriedgreg/Totem/README.md

 GTEST=/..../Totem/src/thirdparty/googletest/googletest
 DATAFOLDER=/..../Totem/data

+The following is the totem graph file format template:

+       #Nodes: vertex_count
+       #Edges: edge_count
+       #Directed|Undirected
+       [VERTEX LIST] [EDGE LIST]

+The format for the converter is slightly different than what is mentioned in the totem_graph.h file.
+The *.totem files have the vertex's listed from small to large.

 graph data needs to be converted to the *.totem format.

- The following is the totem graph file format template:

-       # NODES: vertex_count [Y]
-       # EDGES: edge_count
-       # DIRECTED|UNDIRECTED
-       [VERTEX LIST]
-       [EDGE LIST]

- The first three lines specify the vertex and edge counts, whether the graph is directed or not and whether the graph has a vertex list.
- Note that the flag [Y] after vertex_count indicates that a vertex list should be expected.
+       USE: 'convert_el2totem.cpp' file to convert '*.el' format into '*.totem' format. to compile:    g++ -Wall -g -std=c++11 convert_el2totem.cpp -o convert
+       USE: ./convert <edge list file> <totem file> -d | -u (for directed or undirected)

+TO MAKE TOTEM:
 1) clone the repository to your directory
 2) go to the Totem/src/thirdparty and unpack the google test zip into the thirdparty folder.
 3) load the gcc/5.3 and cuda/8.0 modules.